A Very Cool Scandi Grind Pocket Knife

 My daughter Ciera made the above diagram of knife grinds.
 Scandi grind on a fixed blade knife is pretty common, but is more rare in a folding knife, and I wanted to make a Scandi grind folding knife.
 I got a kit from famous Finnish knife maker Enzo.
 It is the Enzo Birk 75, and its a bad assed liner lock knife.

 The frame was full of holes, and when I epoxied the scales on I had to tape all the holes shut.
 It wasn't as easy as it sounds, but when finished I found that I could open the blade with one hand, either right or left, and it snapped in place solidly.
 The blade releases by a liner lock mechanism, which can be opened one handed.

 Shown above is the finished first stage.
-It was basically done, but it felt kind of bony, like a popsicle.
-I wanted it to feel more like a fat little bar of soap, so I added a green liner layer, and another of wood which I put some curves into.
+It was basically done, but it felt kind of bony, like a popsicle stick.
+I wanted it to feel more like a fat little bar of soap, so I added a green liner layer, and another layer of wood which I put some curves into.
 Below is the knife with a second layer of wood, some shaping of the approach to the thumb stud, and a lanyard with belt clip.
 Photos below by Lou Ann Fox.